Miranda (state): Location

-The relief is predominantly rugged and abrupt, with high slopes and narrow valleys within the mountains.
+The terrain is predominantly rugged and abrupt, with high slopes and narrow valleys within the mountains.
 The eastern sector constitutes a depression in the Serranía del Litoral.
 The Guaire River, which runs through the city of Caracas, divides the sector into two strips that are differentiated by their decline: the Valles del Tuy and La Depresión de Barlovento.

 The waters that make up the hydrographic network of the state are mostly short course.
 The main river basin in the State is that of the River Tuy.
-The availability of water resources in the state is really precarious, as the state is located in the largest urban conglomerate in the country.
+The availability of water resources in the state is precarious, as the state is located in the largest urban conglomerate in the country.
 The volume of available water is committed to supply almost the entire metropolitan district of Caracas, as well as the entire territory of Mirandina, which is poorly supplied by the reservoirs of La Mariposa, Lagartijo, La Pereza, Ocumarito, Agua Fría, Taguaza, El Guapo and Quebrada Seca.
 Many of the towns in the state are not frequently supplied with drinking water due to the high consumption of water resources.
 The Guaire, Tuy and Grande rivers are not used because they are in a state of contamination.

 Hydrography

-The hydrography of Miranda State is characterized by the short course and low flow of its rivers, with the exception of Tuy.
+The hydrography of Miranda State is characterized by the short course and low flow of its rivers, with the exception of the Tuy.
 This characteristic, combined with the settlement of the largest mass of population in the country, gives its rivers great significance as sources of water for urban consumption.
-The Tuy River, with a length of 250 km, rises at an altitude of 2 100 m, on the southern flank of the Litoral mountain range, flows eastwards through the Abra de Tácata to the Tuy and Barlovento valleys, and flows into the Caribbean Sea through the Paparo mouth.
+The Tuy River, with a length of 250 km, rises at an altitude of 2,100 m, on the southern flank of the Litoral mountain range, flows eastwards through the Abra de Tácata to the Tuy and Barlovento valleys, and flows into the Caribbean Sea through the Paparo mouth.

 The El Jarillo River and the Aguas Frías and La Negra streams, tributaries of the Tuy on the left bank, have been dammed, near the Teques, in the Agua Fría reservoir, while the Ocumare, was dammed near Ocumare del Tuy, in the Ocumarito reservoir.
 The best known tributary is the Guaire River.
 On the right bank, the Tuy receives the Taguaza, Taguacita and Cuira rivers.
 Other important rivers are the Guarenas, Rio Grande or Caucagua, Capaya, El Guapo, Pacairigua, El Curiepe and Cúpira.